colejarczyk/doc/userguide/getting_started/settings/Configuration/marketing_automation.rst

 To create effective email marketing and easy determine which of your products and services will suit to individual customer who registered to your Loyalty Program or just left their email address (newsletter subscription) **you can integrate Open Loyalty Platform with SALESmanago**.

 **SALESmanago** is the 1st in Poland and 6th in the world*  a comprehensive, next-generation platform for marketing automation.
 SALESmanago identifies people entering your website, analyze their online behavior and transaction.
-Based on this information create complete and individual customer behavioral profile.
+Based on this information create completed and individual customer behavioral profile.
 This information is processed by the Machine Learning & AI algorithms to provide fully personalized offers.

 .. note::